csi4999-panic-button/panic-button/documentation/user-stories.md

 - As an administrator, I can see all questions and answers and votes
 - As an administrator, I can reset invitation codes for classes
 - As an administrator, I can modify the roster of a classroom
-- As a student, I can ask questions anonymously to other students
+- As a student, I can ask questions anonymously
 - As a student, I can click my panic button when I don't understand a section of the lecture.
 - As a student, I can join a class using a unique code
 - As a student, I can mark my own question as answered